operand/agency/README.md

 discovering and invoking actions across parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.

-`agency`'s purpose is to support agent development and integration by allowing you to create dynamic environments for your agents to freely work in a safe and controllable way, and to leave all other details up to you.

-Set your agents free (or just as much as you want) with `agency`!

 ## Features